przemokam/Codecademy_Scrabble_project/README.md

 # Codecademy_Scrabble_project
-Welcome in my wersion of "Scrabble" Codecademy project in Python This Python-based project is designed to compute Scrabble scores for given words, based on the standard Scrabble letter-point assignment.
+Welcome in my wersion of "Scrabble" Codecademy project in Python.

+This Python-based project is designed to compute Scrabble scores for given words, based on the standard Scrabble letter-point assignment.
 It also includes a function to calculate the total score of words played by different players.

 ## Features